What is Situational Awareness? Situational Awareness in the Workplace

 EUROCONTROL has integrated SA assessment questions directly into its Air Traffic Control Operational Error Reports, using Endsley’s three levels as the classification framework for causal analysis.

-Situational Awareness Beyond The Cockpit In The 6G Aviation Future
+Situational Awareness Beyond the Cockpit in The 6G Aviation Future

 The evolution of cockpit automation has added new complexity to the SA problem.
 As aircraft systems become more capable of managing routine flight tasks, pilots risk becoming monitors rather than operators — a shift that reduces the active engagement through which SA is maintained.